rokbenko/ai-playground/README.md

 Despite using AI voiceover, I believe my tutorials are valuable.
 I focus more on delivering quality content than worrying about how natural the voice sounds.

 So yeah, that’s why I’m using AI voiceover.
-Anyway, you're here to learn, not to judge my voice’s acting career, right?
+Anyway, you're here to learn coding, not to judge my voice’s acting career, right?
 Because I’m not counting on becoming a voice actor anytime soon.
 Unless they’re casting for a robot.

 Thanks for the support! ❤️